kellegous/pihole/README.md

-# PiHole
-## Serve web sites from your home network.
+# PiHole: Serve web sites from your home network.

 ### Why I created this.